Metal Types, Styles & Colors

 If your idea of metal roofing is the ridged zinc sheets you associate with barns and pole buildings, you’re in for a surprise.
 Today’s metal roofing is available in a wide variety of styles and colors, some even matching the appearance of other roofing materials.
 And yes, you can get that steel gray color you may associate with metal, but you also can choose from a rainbow of shades.

-Metal roofing is now manufactured of materials that include aluminum and copper.
 We believe that steel is the best option for Minnesota homes, and that’s why we specialize in steel roofing.
-Aluminum and copper are easily damaged by hail and both more expensive than steel.

 Modern metal roofing can be manufactured to replicate terra cotta tiles, cedar shakes, and even asphalt shingles.
 The steel roofing we install from Kassel & Irons as well as EDCO/ArrowLine includes the following styles:

-- KasselShake – stamped to match the look of random sized, hand-split wood shakes
+- KasselShake – manufactured to match the look of random sized, hand-split wood shakes

 - ArrowLine Permanent Metal Slate – provides the charming old-world style of slate roofing